oschrenk/notes/sbt.md

 - [sbt-dirty-money](https://github.com/sbt/sbt-dirty-money) - clean your Ivy2 cache.
 If you use publish-local to test plugins
 - [sbt-release](https://github.com/sbt/sbt-release) - provides a customizable release process that you can add to your project.

-### Eclipse ###

-Use [sbteclipse](https://github.com/typesafehub/sbteclipse) to create Eclipseproject definitions.

-- sbteclipse requires sbt `0.11.3-2` or `0.12`

-Add `sbteclipse` to your plugin definition file.
-You can use either the global one at `~/.sbt/plugins/plugins.sbt` or the project-specific one at `$PROJECT_DIR/project/plugins.sbt`:

-	addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "2.1.2")

-I added it to my global config file.

-Then

-	sbt
-	> eclipse

-Finally in Eclipse use the Import Wizard to import Existing Projects into Workspacest

 ## FAQ ##

 ### Skip tests for assembly ###